collapsed-stacks/startups/questions/5373/project-going-for-years-not-good-enough-product-to-back-up-the-hype-salvage-o.md

 - posted by: [Shashishekhar S](https://stackexchange.com/users/6370898/shashishekhar-s) on 2015-06-04
 - score: 0

-<p>IMHO, this seems like a golden opportunity for you to learn the basic ropes of management and handling situations.
-If everybody feels your idea is good then probably there is something in there. </p>
+IMHO, this seems like a golden opportunity for you to learn the basic ropes of management and handling situations.
+If everybody feels your idea is good then probably there is something in there.

-<p>It is typical to get burnt out for sometime.
+It is typical to get burnt out for sometime.
 I suggest you hang in there.
 Take charge of the situation.
 Go out of the technology development mode.
-Talk to potential investors, talk to your university, fire people and hire effective doers. </p>
+Talk to potential investors, talk to your university, fire people and hire effective doers.

-<p>Start with addressing a niche subsection of your potential customer base.
+Start with addressing a niche subsection of your potential customer base.
 Improve the product.
-Motivation will naturally follow :-)</p>
+Motivation will naturally follow :-)

-<p>Cheers!</p>
+Cheers!

 ## Answer 5451